 - Crushed tortilla chips

-For serving, you can pair this pumpkin chili with the following:
+For serving, you can pair this pumpkin white bean chili with the following:

 Canned beans should be drained prior to adding them to a chili recipe.
 Otherwise, the excess liquid will dilute the other ingredients.

 The flavors in chili meld together the longer it simmers.
 Make it the day ahead and store it in the refrigerator.
 This will help intensify the flavors in a most delicious way.

 This veggie chili is made with onion, green peppers, white beans, green chilis, sweet potatoes, pumpkin, and vegetable broth.